 Having said that, we think it probably grows better in areas with reasonable amounts of sunshine.

 It is a good idea to let Honeycrisp trees reach their full size before allowing cropping to begin, so remove any fruitlets that might form in the early years.

 Honeycrisp was introduced in the 1990s by the University of Minnesota.
-It has uncertain origins but is probably distantly related to Keepsake and hence Northern Spy, a traditional American variety.
-The apples are sometimes available in European supermarkets, usually sold as "Honeycrunch".
+It is related to Keepsake and more distantly to Northern Spy, a traditional American cold-hard apple variety.
+The apples are sometimes available in European supermarkets as Honeycrunch.